How REITs do cross-portfolio reporting when properties use different PMS systems

 Fivetran, Airbyte, and Stitch are excellent for mainstream SaaS — Salesforce, Workday, HubSpot.
 They do not have native connectors for Yardi, RealPage, or Entrata.
 Building custom connectors on those platforms requires knowing each PMS API's non-standard auth flows, proprietary pagination, and schema drift patterns.
 Most data teams who attempt this discover they are spending more time maintaining connectors than answering portfolio questions.

-Propexo Connect is purpose-built for property management — it syncs data from Yardi, RealPage, Entrata, AppFolio, and 129+ other systems into your data warehouse, with PM-domain-aware normalization that generic ELT tools don't provide.
+Propexo Connect is purpose-built for property management — it syncs data from Yardi, RealPage, Entrata, AppFolio, and 130+ other systems into your data warehouse, with pre-built PM connectors that generic ELT tools don't provide.

 Frequently asked questions